What does a typical Neurofeedback session look like?

 The Neurofeedback trainee sits in a comfortable chair in front of a large video monitor.
 Sensors are placed on the scalp at locations specific to the parts of the brain being trained and are held in place by thick conductive paste.
 These sensors act like microphones to the brain, by recording and amplifying the natural electrical signals generated in your brain.

 When the program starts, a video will be displayed on the monitor.
 The video often resembles a computer-screensaver, but can also be in the form of a video game, or even movie or TV show.
 The computer processes the trainee’s brain waves and provides feedback by altering what the trainee sees, hears and feels (via a tactical teddy bear).
-For example, the computer senses optimal brain function the brain will be rewarded with a smooth, calming experience.
+For example, when the computer senses optimal brain function, the brain will be rewarded with a smooth, calming experience.
 When it senses irregular brain activity, the video might become black and white, pause, or shrink in size.

 During the training, trainees are not required to exert themselves at all.
 Ideally they will provide oral feedback to the technician as to any effects they are experiencing.

-Each training session last approximately 30 minutes.
+Each training session lasts approximately 45 minutes.

 How does Neurofeedback work?

 Our brains have an incredible ability to self regulate, but sometimes an irregularity disrupts the smooth operation of our brain waves.
 Just like when a symphony is playing out of sync, a disruption in our brain waves can have dramatic, negative effects on our day-to-day lives.

 When you learn to ride a bicycle, your brain absorbs an array of signals from your eyes, ears and nervous system and translates that into signals to your muscles to help you stay balanced on the bicycle.
 Through repetition, you can learn to ride with much less effort and to feel more relaxed when doing so.